CP-Unibo/sunny-cp/README.md

 sunny-cp won the gold medal in the open track of MiniZinc Challenges 2015, 2016, and 2017 [6].

+## Contents of this git repository

++ bin     contains the executables of sunny-cp
++ kb      contains the utilities for the knowledge base of sunny-cp
++ src     contains the sources of sunny-cp
++ solvers contains the utilities for the constituent solvers of sunny-cp
++ test    contains some MiniZinc examples for testing sunny-cp
++ tmp     is aimed at containing the temporary files produced by sunny-cp
++ docker	contains the dockerfile used to generate the image in the dockerhub

 ## Installation & Usage by HTTP POST requests

 To install sunny-cp it is possible to use [Docker](https://www.docker.com) available for